vim-crystal/vim-crystal/README.md

 ## Spec Integration

+Below commands output the result of spec(s) in Vim.
+The output is colorful if possible.

 ### `:CrystalSpecSwitch` (mapping to `gss`)

 It switches current source file and its spec file.
 This command assumes the standard directory layout which `crystal init` generates.